 Figuring out if you have low testosterone isn’t just a guessing game based on how you feel; it involves specific medical tests to get a clear picture.
 If you’ve been experiencing symptoms like persistent fatigue, a dip in your drive, or changes in your mood, getting the right tests is the crucial first step.
 At 1st Optimal, we believe in a data-driven approach, which means comprehensive testing is key to understanding your unique physiology.
 Your healthcare provider will use these results, alongside your symptoms and overall health, to determine if TRT is a path worth exploring for you.
 Let’s walk through what that testing process usually looks like, so you feel prepared and informed.

-Understanding Key Blood Tests
+Breaking Down the Key Blood Tests

 The cornerstone of diagnosing low testosterone is a set of blood tests.
 Your doctor will specifically look at your testosterone levels, and it’s not just one number they’re interested in.
 They’ll typically measure both your total testosterone (all the testosterone in your blood) and your free testosterone (the testosterone that’s unbound and readily available for your body to use).
 These tests give a comprehensive view of your hormone status, which is essential for an accurate diagnosis.